Malt House #5 - Shakopee, Minn.

 Seven Wonders of Engineering in Minnesota Award for Distinguished Engineering

-ABC - Winner of Minnesota Award of Excellence “$20 Million and Over” category
+Engineers Minnesota Award of Excellence, "$20 Million and Over" Category - 1994 ABC

-T.E.
-Ibberson Company (TEI) was awarded the contract to provided construction management and engineering services for the Malt House #5 project.
-This project is the first vertical tower in North America with both germination and kilning capabilities.
+This project was the first vertical tower in North America with both germination and kilning capabilities.
 It is unique because all processes are in one building rather than having them separated into multiple buildings.
 It is also one of the first round malt house facilities in the country.
 The facility uses 300 tons of barley each day to produce malt for the brewing industry.

-The 270-foot tall slipformed structure and its equipment are impressive.
-The interior tower floors are cast on grade, and post-tensioned after the concrete achieved a specified minimum strength.
+The 270-foot-tall slipformed structure and its equipment are impressive.
+The interior tower floors are cast at grade and post-tensioned after the concrete achieved a specified minimum strength.
 Each floor, weighing over 2,000,000 pounds, was lifted in place with six cable jacks.
 The clear span of each of these floors is 79 feet and supports a live load of barley and water of over 1,000,000 pounds while deflecting only one inch.